 You can certainly purchase a pre-made facial oil.
 But, these skin care products are SO easy to make yourself, so you may want to pick up a few of your favorite lipid oils and blend them into a handmade facial oil serum of your own.
 (I’ll show you how!)

-What Are The Benefits of Facial Oils?
+What Are The Benefits of Using Oils for the Face?

 Facial oils are an easy way to deliver a dose of nourishment to your skin in the form of vitamins and essential fatty acids.
 They’re also great emollients, leaving the skin soft, supple, and dewy.